Learnware: Small Models Do Big: The Design

 In a learnware market, there will exist heterogeneous models with different $\mathcal{X}$, and/or different $\mathcal{Y}$, and/or different $\tt{obj}$.
 If we call the specification space covering all possible models in all possible functional spaces as the specification \textit{world} analogically, then each specification space corresponding to one possible functional space can be called a specification \textit{island}.
 Designing an elegant specification format covering the whole specification world, and enabling all possible models to be efficiently and adequately identified is a grand challenge.
 Currently, we employ a practical design as follows.
 The specification of each learnware consists of two parts, where the first part explains which specification island the learnware locates, while the second part, to be introduced in Section~\ref{sec:spec}, discloses at which location it resides in this island.

 The first part can be realized by a string, consisting of a set of descriptions/tags given by the learnware market, about the task, input, output, and objective, etc. Then, according to the descriptions/tags provided in the user requirement, the corresponding specification island can be efficiently and accurately located.
 Generally, the designer of the learnware market can compose a set of initial descriptions/tags, and the set can grow when the market accepts some new models that could not be accommodated in existing functional spaces, resulting in the creation of new functional spaces and their corresponding specification islands.
+The learnware market can be ever-increasing as long as its host resource allows.

 The specification islands can merge into a larger one, as illustrated in Figure~\ref{fig:world}.
 Initially there are two islands, corresponding to functional spaces $F_1: \mathcal{X}_1 \mapsto \mathcal{Y} ~w.r.t.~ \tt{obj}$ and $F_2: \mathcal{X}_2 \mapsto \mathcal{Y} ~w.r.t.~ \tt{obj}$, respectively.
 When a new model about $F: \mathcal{X}_1 \cup \mathcal{X}_2 \mapsto \mathcal{Y} ~w.r.t.~ \tt{obj}$ is accepted by the learnware market, these two islands can be merged.
 For example, suppose there are some models on text data (i.e., on $\mathcal{X}_1$) and image data (i.e., on $\mathcal{X}_2$), respectively; once some multi-modal models involving both texts and images are accepted, these text-only and image-only models can become helpful to each other, and they appear to reside in the same extended functional space (in other words, these text-only and image-only models will be kept along with the new multi-modal models).
 Note that though the learnware market does not have access to the original training data of models, this is still possible because the market can have synthetic data by randomly generating some inputs and feeding them to models, and then concatenating each input with its corresponding output to construct a data set reflecting the function of a model.
 In principle, specification islands can be merged if there are common ingredients in $\mathcal{X}$, $\mathcal{Y}$, and $\tt{obj}$.
 One can imagine when all possible tasks are present, all the specification islands become connected to a non-fragmented unified specification world.